Two Significant Figures

 Dare I suggest we've got our priorities slightly wrong?

 * I know sixth form maths is a far cry from arithmetic.
-But the sixth formers who I'd expect to be the most numerate are the ones studying maths - at least until 'Core maths' takes off.
+But the sixth formers that I'd expect to be the most numerate are the ones studying maths - at least until 'Core maths' takes off.
 If it turns out A Level historians or geography students are better at their times tables than A level maths students, I'll be pleasantly surprised.

 ** two significant-figures is ok as a guide, though if one's being picky, sometimes a third significant figure is needed to give the same level of precision.
 Other things being equal, a number rounded to 84% is more precise than one that's been rounded to 11%.